nochkin/thermostat-relay/doc/USAGE.md

 ![Connection diagram](../images/thermostat-relay5-connection.png)

 ## Nest wiring
-In order to able to use 3-stage fan, the setup should have Nest Learning thermostat.
-During the initial configuration, it must be done using the Pro Setup to configure additional connections for the fan.
+In order to able to use 3-stage fan, the setup should have a thermostat which has enough connections (i.e. Nest Learning thermostat).
+In case of the initial configuration of Nest thermostat, the configuration must be done using the Pro Setup to assign additional connections for the fan.
 The final configuration should look like this:
 ![Nest wiring](../images/nest-connection.png)
 | Connection | Function |